tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-4.md

 * IPv4 can receive either TCP segments or UDP datagrams from the transport layer, which it encapsulates within packets.
 * IPv4 Header tags
-    * Source address : the 32-bit address assigned to the NIC of the host that created a packet, not the MAC address
+    * Source address : the 32-bit address assigned to the (network interface card) NIC of the host that created a packet, not the MAC address
     * Destination address : the 32-bit address of the device to which the packet is sent.
     * Data : this is the payload (pure data) that an IP carries, typically a segment or datagram from the transport layer.
 This will vary across devices and mediums .